Hugh Roberts (soccer): Charlotte Independence

 On January 10, 2019, Roberts joined USL Championship side Charlotte Independence.

 Monterey Bay FC

 Roberts signed with expansion side Monterey Bay F.C. on February 8, 2022, and was named the team's captain for their inaugural season.
-Roberts was included in the starting 11 for Monterey Bay's inaugural match, a 4-2 loss to Phoenix Rising FC.
+Roberts was included in the starting 11 for Monterey Bay's inaugural match, a 4–2 loss to Phoenix Rising FC.
 His first goal with the club came in the 90th minute in a match away to Oakland Roots.
 The goal was the game winner for the club's first ever victory in a professional competition.
+He left Monterey Bay following their 2023 season.

+Charlotte Independence

+Roberts returned to the Charlotte Independence, now in USL League One, on January 16, 2024.